-As per the survey design, after ranking the relative importance of each SLO, the taxonomy and cognition levels concept were introduced and defined to the respondents in the survey.
-After the introduction of the cognition levels, the respondents were asked to rank the SLOs on Likert scale that matched the cognition level, with 1 being the highest (create) and 6 being the lowest (understand), with the cognition level being taken out of the SLO verbiage, so it will not affect their selection.
-A Box and Whisker plot was also developed for both the ranking for a recent graduate and the ranking for a seasoned professional, to also provide a guidance for the industry's expectations within 5 years from graduation as shown in figure 2.
-Figure 2 indicated a major change of perception within the industry when it comes to demand a certain cognition level instead of rank the relative importance.
-For example, SLO7 which ranked the highest, based on the relative importance, did not necessarily translates into the highest cognition level of 1 based on the majority of the respondents' opinion.
+As per the survey design, after ranking the relative importance of each SLO, the Bloom's taxonomy and cognition level concepts were introduced and defined.
+After the introduction, respondents were asked to rate the SLOs with the cognition level being taken out of the SLO verbiage, on a Likert scale that matched the cognition level, with 1 being the highest (create) and 6 being the lowest (understand).
+A box and whisker plot was also developed for both recent graduates and seasoned professionals (five years post-graduation).
+Figure 2 indicates a major change of perception within the construction educators when it comes to assigning a cognition level instead of ranking the relative importance.
+For example, SLO7, which ranked the highest based on the relative importance, did not necessarily translate into the highest cognition level of 1 based on the majority of the respondents' opinion.
 Instead the majority of the respondents opted for the second level of cognition (Evaluate) for SLO7.
-It is also very intriguing to see the expectations of the industry regarding the development of the recent graduates in a 5 year span.
-The industry development expectation is very consistent in almost every SLO, by one or two cognition levels.
+It is also very intriguing to see the consensus of the educators on choosing the highest cognition levels with respect to SLO1 (Create written communications appropriate to the construction discipline) and SLO5 (Create construction project schedules) for both the recent graduates and the experienced professionals (after 5 years into the industry).
+It is also noticeable to see the expectations of the construction faculty regarding the development of the recent graduates in a 5-year span where the development expectation is expected to develop by about one to two cognition levels across the board.

 Figure 2.
-Box and Whisker Plot of Recommended Cognition Levels for Graduates and Experienced Professionals
+Box and whisker plot of recommended cognition levels for graduates and experienced professionals